rexrainbow/phaser4-rex-plugins/doc/source/system/game.rst

 * Application has a Game instance

-    * Game has a scene manager

-        * Scene manager contains many scenes
+    * Game has a scene manager, scene manager contains many scenes

         * World instances receive 'update' and 'render' events fired from scene

             * World contains child game objects

                 * Game object can have child game objects

 Update loop